NeutralAngel/content-pipeline/Readme.md

 ```

 * Supports global options with overrides.
-* By default uses `CodeHighlight`, `Markdown`, `Gemoji`.
+* By default uses only `Markdown`.
 * Supports multiple Markdowns.

-*It should be noted that if you send a list of filters you wish to use, it will not use the default filters at all.
+*It should be noted that if you send a list of filters you wish to use, it will not use the default filter at all.
 So where you see `[ MyFilter ]` that will be the only filter that is ran, since it automatically assumes this is the pipeline you wish to use.*

 ### Filter Options